 The extent of the damage is classified into the following three categories to provide an assessment aid for Utilisation class II (see Section 6.1) in the case of visible mould infestation, and to establish whether the mould infestation is an unavoidable normal condition or an avoidable problem (see Table 8).
-For Utilisation classes III and IV, the urgency of the remediation is lower, and the scope of the recommended measures can be reduced (see Section 6.1).
+For Utilisation class III, the urgency of the remediation is lower, and the scope of the recommended measures can be reduced (see Section 6.1).